Online Casino Licensing Agencies and Regulators

 ARJEL oversees French online gambling and land-based gaming.
 France has fairly strict laws, so online gambling takes place only in the most restricted cases.
 When the regulator was established in 2010, French Internet service providers (ISPs) did not give the organization much respect.
 When the Tribunal de grande instance de Paris (TGI or “High Court of Paris”) determined that ARJEL had the ability to fine ISPs huge amounts when they declined to follow ARJEL’s mandates, the French regulator became a force.
 ARJEL now has strict enforcement against online gambling operators active in France.

-The Belgian Gambling Commission has a growing blacklist of sites which cannot operate inside the countries.
+The Belgian Gambling Commission has a growing blacklist of sites that cannot operate inside the countries.
 Over 100 brands are now banned.
-Companies which gain licensing must set up specific Belgian-only websites and pay high taxes on the revenues.
+Companies that gain licensing must set up specific Belgian-only websites and pay high taxes on the revenues.
 Especially in the online poker niche, this has a prohibitive effect on licensed online gambling in Flanders and Wallonia.

 Starting in 2010, the AAMS was created to begin the liberalization process.
 Since then, more legitimate European gaming sites have been licensed by Italy.
 The Italian gaming market has become one of the fastest-growing online gambling markets in the world.
-The Autonomous Administration of State Monopolies was founded in 1927 by the government of Benito Mussolini, for the purposes of overseeing the market in tobacco, salt, and quinine.
+The Autonomous Administration of State Monopolies was founded in 1927 by the government of Benito Mussolini, to oversee the market in tobacco, salt, and quinine.
 Eventually, the state monopoly on salt and tobacco was rescinded.
 Instead, the AAMS got into the gaming sector (1988), eventually becoming a major factor in lotteries (1994) and bingo (2000).

 The Malta Gaming Authority is another key licensing organization.
 The MGA began as the Lotteries and Gaming Authority.
 The MGA underwent reforms in 2015, stemming from the Everleaf Network situation.
 The MGA and Maltese authorities admit the Everleaf scandal hurt player trust, so they have been working this past year to rebuild trust in their oversight.